openmobilehub/omh-maps/README.md

 | <img src="https://github.com/openmobilehub/omh-maps/assets/1755383/3e6a2ba5-cc02-46d1-afae-80eb2120055f">  | <img src="https://github.com/openmobilehub/omh-maps/assets/1755383/83d99377-6d80-4565-a1c1-c5a142128186"> | <img src="https://github.com/openmobilehub/omh-maps/assets/1755383/35357dc0-bde4-48d6-b8f8-979740cffca1"> |   <img src="https://github.com/openmobilehub/omh-maps/assets/1755383/4ba15244-3f16-4e5f-bbb7-ce109484ef16">     |

 </div>

+# Getting started
+This section describes how to setup an Android Studio project to use the OMH Maps SDK for Android.
+For greater ease, a base code will be used within the repository.

+**Note: To quickly run a full-featured app with all OMH Maps functionality, refer to the [`Sample App`](#sample-app) section and follow the provided steps.**

 ## Set up the development environment
 1. Android Studio is required.
 If you haven't already done so, [download](https://developer.android.com/studio/index.html) and [install](https://developer.android.com/studio/install.html?pkg=studio) it.